Sask. First Nations leaders, premier call for federal government to examine residential school sites | CBC News

 WARNING: This story contains details some readers may find distressing

-The announcement by B.C.'s Tk'emlúps te Secwépemc First Nation of an unmarked burial site at the Kamloops Residential School believed to contain the remains of 215 children has spurred anger and sadness across Canada.
+The announcement by British Columbia's Tk'emlúps te Secwépemc First Nation of an unmarked burial site at the Kamloops Indian Residential School believed to contain the remains of 215 children has spurred anger and sadness across Canada.

-Leaders in Saskatchewan say the remains of more children are still undiscovered in this province.
+In Saskatchewan, leaders say the remains of more children are still undiscovered in the province.

-Bobby Cameron, Chief of the Federation of Sovereign Indigenous Nations (FSIN), called for every residential school site in Saskatchewan to be examined for unmarked burial sites following the discovery in B.C., saying children who never came home from these schools deserve better.
+Bobby Cameron, chief of the Federation of Sovereign Indigenous Nations (FSIN), called for every residential school site in Saskatchewan to be examined for unmarked burial sites following the discovery in B.C.
+He said children who never came home from these schools deserve better.

-He said the discovery in Kamloops was heartbreaking, calling it an "emotional roller coaster" while speaking to Saskatoon Morning's Leisha Grebinski on Monday.
+The discovery in Kamloops was heartbreaking, he said, calling it an "emotional roller-coaster" while speaking to Saskatoon Morning's Leisha Grebinski on Monday.

-"It's a lot of heartache to have children as young as three years old just totally disrespected, disregarded, just thrown into the ground without a proper burial," said Cameron, noting burial rights are incredibly important for Indigenous communities.
+"It's a lot of heartache to have children as young as three years old just totally disrespected, disregarded, just thrown into the ground without a proper burial," Cameron said, noting burial rites are incredibly important for Indigenous communities.

 "We're all devastated."